johanneskastl/ansible-role-glusterfs_clients/README.md

 - `glusterfs_volume_name`: name of the glusterfs volume (without leading slash), e.g.`gv1`
 - `path_to_mount`: path where the glusterfs volume should be mounted, e.g. `/opt/glusterfs`

+Optional variables:

+- `force_ipv4_as_ipv6_not_available`: (Boolean) In case your machines do not have working IPv6, or DNS (or /etc/hosts) only return IPv4 addresses, you can force the usage of IPv4 for the client side (mount options) by setting this to `true`

 Dependencies
 ------------